Clos86/portfolio-react/README.md

 # Personal Porfolio

   ## Description
   This is my own personal portfolio using React.
 This is still a work in progress and the resume needs to be updated to match my current tech skills.
+It was a huge struggle with having to delete old branches that weren't working and creating new ones.

   ## Site
   [Deployed Site](https://clos86.github.io/portfolio-react/)